 While many inherited genetic variants are beneficial or neutral, others are harmful and believed to contribute to 5-10% of all cancers.
 Historical family patterns of certain types of cancer, along with other factors such as the age at which that cancer has typically developed, can signal inherited variant susceptibility syndrome.

-Diax Labs™ offers a multi-gene blood draw test that accurately identifies the presence of an inherited gene mutation or alteration.
+Diax Labs™ offers buccal swab supplies in addition to accepting blood samples that accurately identify the presence of an inherited gene mutation or alteration.
 A patient who receives a negative test result will benefit from peace of mind knowing they did not inherit a harmful gene variant, while a patient who receives a positive test result will benefit from opportunities to better understand and potentially manage their cancer risk, and to make important decisions about their medical care.

 In addition to determining an increased risk for developing cancer, our blood panel test also points to types of cancer screenings that should be conducted.

 BRCA genes come in pairs (BRCA1 and BRCA2).
 Only one gene in the pair needs to have a mutation to put a patient at risk for cancer.
 For women, a BRCA mutation increases the risk for breast and ovarian cancers.
 For men, the overall risk for cancer is lower than women, although the risk for breast, prostate and skin cancers is increased.
 BRCA2 gene mutations in some men, particularly at a younger age, are associated with an increased risk of lymphoma and cancers of the pancreas, stomach, bile duct and gallbladder.